dashiellmr/dashiellmr/README.md

-## if you're interested getting in contact with me:
+## if you're interested in getting in contact with me:
 ↳ <a href="mailto:me@dashiellrich.com">email</a>
 <br>
 ↳ <a href="https://linkedin.com/in/dashiell-rich/">linkedin</a>